mrdavemorgan/lepgallery/readme.txt

 Contributors: mmond
 Tags: gallery, ungallery, pictures, movies, mp4, jpg, png, galleries, photos, browse, images Requires at least:
-Tested up to: 3.0.3
+Tested up to: 3.0.4
-Stable tag: 1.3.3
+Stable tag: 1.4.0

-Publish external image directories in WordPress.
+Publish your library images in WordPress, even 1,000s, automatically.

 == Description ==

 UnGallery displays directories of images as a browsable WordPress gallery.

 The advantage of UnGallery is there is there is no gallery management required in WordPress.
-You just point the plugin to a directory of photos, even thousands of them organized into subdirectories, and they are immediately viewable via an existing WordPress site.
-Any uploads, deletions, or edits you make to your photos and directories are automatically reflected in WordPress.
+You just point the plugin to a directory and subdirectories of photos and they are immediately viewable via an existing WordPress site.
+Any uploads, deletions, or edits you make to your photos and directory organization are automatically reflected in WordPress.

-If you've ever had to reorganize galleries after publishing them, you know how inconvenient it is to return to a web tool to correct the paths, relink the thumbnails, updated titles, etc.   With UnGallery, you can restructure entire galleries, edit a dozen party pic red-eyes, rename an event or remove individual photos and each of these changes is automatically live in WordPress.
+If you've ever had to reorganize galleries after publishing them, you know how inconvenient it is to return to a web tool to correct the paths, relink the thumbnails, update titles, etc.   With UnGallery, you can restructure entire galleries, edit a dozen party pic red-eyes, rename an event or remove individual photos and each of these changes is automatically live in WordPress.

 [Introduction and installation screencast](http://markpreynolds.com/technology/wordpress-ungallery)